 Workers who lost all or part of their income as a result of COVID-19 still need to pay rent, buy food and cover expenses as this crisis continues.

-The number of people we can help is limited by the donations to our Community Relief Fund.
+Because it’s donor-supported, the number of people we can help is only limited by how much is raised for our Community Relief Fund.